 My favorite unique feature: Search operators

 Search operators are commands that help you refine and filter search engine results.
-Read also : What Is It, How to Do It.
+This may interest you : 13 Free Ways to Promote Your Business.
 Some are unique to Google, but not all of them (as you can use the same or similar ones in Bing or Content Explorer).
 But even the ones that aren’t totally unique to Google seem especially powerful there because you can combine them to pull exactly what you need from its insanely vast index.

 For example, you can combine the